gigaj0ule/system42/README.md

 This is an operating system for
 STM/CKS/GD 32 Bit microcontrollers.

-x42 allows you to run multiple
+x42 is a multithreaded operating system that supports arduino, st-hal, and freeRTOS simultaneously.

-FreeRTOS threads and call both ST
+x42 supports both TTY and TCP
-HAL and arduino functions, as well as arduino libraries.
+communication.

-x42 lets you talk over a tty USB port to a host computer.
+x42 has a BIOS that can flash

-x42 has a BIOS that lets you flash new code over USB with dfu-util so you don't need a special programmer.
+new code over USB with dfu-util so you don't need a special programmer.